You might have just landed on the page that changes how you look at money for the rest of your life.

 Okay, I really don’t know if he said that, but he should have!

 I’m cool with people using credit cards for rewards that pay them off each month.
-What I’m not cool with is people abusing their credit privileges to buy crap they don’t need.
+What I’m not cool with is people abusing their credit privileges and constantly looking for how to get a loan from the bank to buy crap they don’t need.

 Just because you can afford your monthly payment, doesn’t make you in financial good shape.
 That’s what one guy tried to make me believe and I filmed a financial rant video about him.
 Don’t be the topic of my next video.